 Nominee – Montaña Limpia

-Montaña Limpia is a stewardship campaign of Acceso PanAm that engages climbers, hikers, and local communities on a cleanup and give-back-to-the-mountains action.
-The campaign now includes an App called Montaña Limpia, meaning Clean Mountain, that allows people to make a difference in preserving the environment by promoting the collection of waste in mountain areas and uploading relevant information into the App which will lead to identifying trends, prioritizing actions and decisions on the waste problem in the mountains of Latin America.
+Montaña Limpia is a stewardship campaign of Acceso PanAm that engages climbers, hikers, and local communities in a clean-up and give-back-to-the-mountains action.
+The campaign now includes an App called Montaña Limpia, meaning Clean Mountain, that allows people to make a difference in preserving the environment by promoting their efforts to collect waste in mountain areas and uploading relevant information into the App which will lead to identifying trends, prioritising actions and decisions on the waste problem in the mountains of Latin America.

 Vision, goals and objectives